danbriechle/task-manager/README.md

 3. add tagging
 4. idea of sub tickets (off the top of my head this one is a of kind interesting split between backend and frontend)
    - the frontend is simple we want a parent task object to have an array of subs when it comes over
-   - beckend is different
+   - backend is different
    - arrays in the db are stupid so we wont do that
    - could create a totally same same but new type of task called a sub (this feels duplicative and dumb)
-   - could add a parent_id column to task object, this might back us into some weird search things especially at scale (so far this is my favorite I thin)
+   - could add a parent_id column to task object, this might back us into some weird search things especially at scale (so far this is my favorite I think)
+   - graphql would make the parrent id search piece and initial DOM draw nicer.